vtbag/inspection-chamber/README.md

 # The Inspection Chamber

-The Test Chamber is your ultimate playground for experimenting with the View Transition API.
+The Inspection Chamber is your ultimate playground for experimenting with the View Transition API.
 Whether you're working with same-document or cross-document transitions, this test bench has got you covered.

 With a comprehensive set of controls at your fingertips, you can interactively test and fine-tune your view transitions to perfection.
-Dive in and explore all the features the Test Chamber offers to elevate your web development projects!
+Dive in and explore all the features the Inspection Chamber offers to elevate your web development projects!

+See the Documentation at [https://vtbag.pages.dev](https://vtbag.pages.dev)!

 # @vtbag